 In 2011, Arkansas became one of 26 states to lead the development of the Next Generation Science Standards (NGSS).
 Arkansas's lead state process included a consideration of conceptual shifts in science education.

 Science standards should:

 On April 10, 2014, the Arkansas State Board of Education unanimously voted to endorse the NGSS as a basis for the development of new K-12 science standards.
 The endorsement authorized the Arkansas Department of Education (ADE) to develop the NGSS into standards that fit Arkansas's curriculum mandates.
-When completed, Arkansas’s new science standards will reflect the conceptual shifts and represent what students should know and be able to achieve.
+Completed in 2016, Arkansas’s new science standards reflect the conceptual shifts and represent what students should know and be able to achieve.